TheUntraceable/School-Bot/README.md

 ---
 # License
 I am not a lawyer but when using my software you must:
-1. Not distribute it as your own software
+1. Not distribute it as your own software.
-2. Sell it for any profit
+2. Not sell it for any profit.
 Pretty sure that's it.
 ```Python
 '''